-The following specification describes the current handshake as it is performed by fastd versions since v11 when secure handshakes are enabled.
+The following specification describes the current handshake as it is performed by fastd versions since v11.

 The handshake protocol consists of three packets.
 See also: ec25519, FHMQV-C

 The following fields are sent in all three packets as different fastd versions expect them in different parts of the handshake: